@quintinshaw/pi-dynamic-workflows

 npm install

-npm test # biome check + tsc + 43 unit tests
+npm test # Biome + TypeScript + unit tests

-Tests live in tests/.
-Each feature is also verified end-to-end against a real Pi subagent session before release.
+Features are also verified end-to-end against real Pi subagent sessions before release.
+See CONTRIBUTING.md to contribute.

 Credits